HindustanTimesLabs/data-fellowship-2018/README.md

 ### About the fellowship

 The fellowship pays Rs 35,000 per month.
-Fellows will spend four months in New Delhi, India — two with the Hindustan Times data team and two with How India Lives — and two months in Mumbai, India with Mint’s data team.
+Fellows will spend four months in New Delhi, India — two with the [Hindustan Times data team](http://www.hindustantimes.com/interactives/) and two with [How India Lives](http://howindialives.com/) — and two months in Mumbai, India, with [Mint’s data team](http://www.livemint.com/Query/N18iDPmPzsmBt4a050SPfL/Plain-Facts.html).
 Fellows will help research and produce stories for these publications while getting real-world experience in the following fields:

 - _JOURNALISM_ – Writing news stories, conducting interviews, and thinking about data in terms of stories.
 - _GATHERING DATA_ – Scraping data from the web, collecting information through Right To Information requests, and finding data from public sources.